How to Embroider a Sweatshirt or Hoodie With A Machine

 I love to embroider sweatshirts and hoodies as Christmas gifts and add a touch of personalization to my wardrobe.

-If you want to create embroidered hoodies, here’s how to embroider a sweatshirt with a machine!
+If you, too, want to create embroidered hoodies, here’s how to embroider a sweatshirt with a machine!

 I’ll talk about stabilizers and designs and then go through a step-by-step example with pictures.
-You’ll then be ready to start stitching your own projects!
+You’ll then be ready to start stitching your own embroidery projects.

 how to embroider a sweatshirt